 - Swinging ’Gates

 names.
-In general, follow Chicago Manual of Style guidelines unless otherwise indicated.
+In general, follow the Associated Press Stylebook guidelines unless otherwise indicated.

-- ALUMNI NAMES.
-It is preferable to always list the year of graduation with alumni names.
+ALUMNI NAMES.
+Always list the year of graduation with alumni names (John Jones ’89).
 See also MAIDEN NAMES in this entry.

-- Use Professor, not Doctor, when preceding a faculty member’s name, although for publications, identifying individuals instead by discipline or academic title is most preferred [biologist Jim Smith; Jody Brown, assistant professor of geography).
+FACULTY NAMES: Use Professor, not Doctor, when preceding a faculty member’s name.
 Dr. is meant only for individuals who hold a medical degree; drop Dr. after the first reference.
-Also, drop Dr. if the degree is used [Dr. John Smith; John Smith, MD].
+Also, drop Dr. if the degree is used (Dr. John Smith; John Smith, MD).

-- INDIVIDUALS.
-Use the last name only without a modifier on second reference [Provost and Dean of the Faculty Douglas Hicks announced a new plan on Tuesday.
-The plan, Hicks says, would...].
-The official reference source for names (and professional titles) of faculty and staff members is the Colgate University Catalogue; however, academic or professional titles should be verified with the person or department because promotions or employment changes can make catalogue entries outdated.
-The directory on www.colgate.edu can also serve as a reference.
+INDIVIDUALS.
+Use the last name only without a modifier on second reference (Provost and Dean of the Faculty Jane Smith announced a new plan on Tuesday.
+The plan, Smith says, would be implemented in June.).
+Look up names (and professional titles) of faculty and staff members at colgate.edu/directory; however, academic or professional titles should always be verified with the person or department.

-- MAIDEN NAMES.
+MAIDEN NAMES.
 Use of maiden names to identify married women can take several different forms, depending upon individual preferences.
-For a Colgate alumna who has taken her husband’s name, insert the name under which she was known as a student in parentheses [known as Colleen Jones as a student, and now married, refer to her as Colleen (Jones) Batcher ’92].
+For a Colgate alumna who has taken her husband’s name, insert the name under which she was known as a student in parentheses: known as Colleen Jones as a student, and now married, refer to her as Colleen (Jones) ’92 Batcher.

-- A married woman who retains her maiden name should always be identified as such [Geraldine Ferraro (whose husband is John Zaccaro) is not called Mrs. John Zaccaro or Mrs. Geraldine Zaccaro].
+A married woman who retains her maiden name should always be identified as such: Kyra Sedgwick (whose husband is Kevin Bacon) is not referred to as Mrs. Kyra Bacon or Mrs. Kevin Bacon.

-- STATE NAMES.
+STATE NAMES.
 The names of states, territories, and possessions of the United States should always be given in full when standing alone or on first reference.
-With with city, state, constructions, use standard abbreviations as in states.
+With city-state constructions, use standard abbreviations as in states.

 Native American.
 No hyphen.
 American Indian is also acceptable; however, some use the terms interchangeably, while others prefer one over the other.
 In many cases, the tribal affiliation is the most appropriate term.

 neither.
-Takes a singular verb [Neither Jack nor Erin was asked to participate.
-Neither of them wants to go anyway.].
-Must be accompanied by nor, except when beginning a sentence that follows either an express negative or an idea that is negative in sense [I have neither the time nor (not or) the money to go on vacation.
-The dancers did not want to change the committee.
-Neither was the group interested in creating new fundraising ideas.].
-When used with nor, both neither and nor must be placed immediately before and after the noun or verb to which they refer [RIGHT: She told me that they gave neither money nor flowers.
-WRONG: She told me that they neither gave money nor flowers.].
+Takes a singular verb (Neither Jack nor Erin was asked to participate.
+Neither of them wants to go anyway.).
+Must be accompanied by nor, except when beginning a sentence that follows either an express negative or an idea that is negative in sense (Neither was the group interested in creating new fundraising ideas.).
+When used with nor, both neither and nor must be placed immediately before and after the noun or verb to which they refer (RIGHT: She told me that they gave neither money nor flowers.
+WRONG: She told me that they neither gave money nor flowers.).

 newspaper names.
 See books and periodicals under titles (of original works or similar).